 New York is home to one of the largest cities in America with a medical marijuana program.
-Their program, like the state, is expansive and coveris a large variety of conditions.
+Their program, like the state, is expansive and covers a large variety of conditions.
 New York patients with cancer, epilepsy, HIV/AIDS, Huntington’s disease, inflammatory bowel disease, Lou Gehrig’s disease, Parkinson’s disease, Multiple Sclerosis, Neuropathies and Spinal cord damage can use marijuana to treat their disease, making legal marijuana a possibility in New York.
-Unfortunately, this program only approves marijuana in the extract and pill form.
+Unfortunately, New York only allows marijuana in the extract and pill form.
 They have ignored the benefits of the whole plant.

-Growing just a few plants can be tricky if you don’t know what you are doing.
+Growing just a few plants can be tricky if you are a beginner.
 If you only grow two plants, you have to be certain at least one survives.
 With the plant protector and THC Booster, you can protect and support your plants so that they are able to yield strong marijuana.
 You can grow a reasonable amount of potent weed without appearing like a drug dealer.
-What drug dealer only has 1 or 2 plants?

-Keeping your grow room stealth is also going to be important if you plan to grow marijuana in New York.
+Keep your grow room efficient if you plan to grow marijuana in New York.
 The Marijuana Grow Bible has all of the information you need for doing just that.
-Before you plant a single seed, download the book and read it from the front to end.
-It has tips for growing strong plants that aren’t discovered by neighbors or cops.
+Before you plant a single seed, download the book and read it from front to end.

-It isn’t legal to grow marijuana in New York, but it has been decriminalized.
-If you are a patient, or you just love smoking weed, you can still grow marijuana in here.
-The easiest way is to keep your garden small and your supply out of sight.
+It’s now legal to grow marijuana in New York.
+If you are a patient, or just love smoking weed, growing marijuana in New York doesn’t have to make you a criminal.
+Remember, keep your garden small and your supply out of sight.